KVishwas98/Detecting-Parkinson-s-Disease/README.md

 # Understanding Disease

 Parkinson's disease is a brain disorder that leads to shaking, stiffness, and difficulty with walking, balance, and coordination.
-Older woman and her caregiver

 Parkinson's symptoms usually begin gradually and get worse over time.
 As the disease progresses, people may have difficulty walking and talking.
 They may also have mental and behavioral changes, sleep problems, depression, memory difficulties, and fatigue.